-Many retailers indeed were already suffering from eroding margins reporting 70-100% reduction in sales over the lockdown period.
+Many retailers were already suffering from eroding margins over the lockdown period, with some reporting 70-100% reduction in sales.

-For grocery and online however, it’s been a different story, with an overall 26% increase in sales across the board.
-And for the tech sector — which analysts predicted would fall furthest in a recession — the big four global tech giants, Google, Apple, Facebook and Amazon (GAFA) managed to prove them wrong.
+For grocery and online shopping, however, it’s been a different story, with an overall 26% increase in sales across the board.
+For the tech sector — which analysts predicted would fall furthest in a recession — the big four global tech giants, Google, Apple, Facebook and Amazon (GAFA) have managed to prove the doubters wrong.
 Even as the US reported one of its worst quarters ever on record, The Big Four reported a combined $205 billion in revenue and $28 billion in profits in the second quarter.

 Amazon in particular has been the leader in agility when it comes to innovating its business model, reporting a revenue increase of over 40% overall.
-True, covid and consumer shift to online shopping has played a part in this however the growth of its advertising business, up 41% in revenue alone, has given its closest competitors cause for concern.
-A recent Fortune Report suggested that Amazon is now achieving $10 billion per year from ad sales, predicted to increase to $40 billion per year by 2023.
+True, covid and consumer shift to online shopping has played a part in this, but the growth of its advertising business, up 41% in revenue alone, has given its closest competitors cause for concern.
+A recent Fortune Report suggested that Amazon is now bringing in $10 billion a year from ad sales, predicted to increase to $40 billion a year by 2023.

-Amazon’s success and recent growth is in a large part, down to the way it has achieved this; building its retail media business and leveraging its 1st party data to brands — in effect bridging the gap more commonly seen by direct to consumer brands.
-There has been a huge increase/shift in dollars to retail media in recent months over this period — an acceleration of a trend that was already happening in the market, driven by the deep purchase data held by those selling products.
+Amazon’s success and recent growth is in a large part, down to the way it has achieved this: by building its retail media business, leveraging its 1st party data and sharing it with brands — in effect bridging the gap with direct-to-consumer brands.
+There has been a huge increase/shift in dollars to retail media in recent months — an acceleration of a trend that was already happening in the market, driven by the deep purchase data held by those selling products.

 In today’s world, it is more important than ever for retailers to have one-to-one relationships with their customers, and this is where Amazon has invested wisely in its expertise and innovation.
 In terms of advertising spend, throwing budgets at ineffective channels, not knowing who or if anybody has seen or engaged simply does not work.